yanyinzhao/PointCloudPathCode/README.md

 This project provides the implementation for proximity queries on point cloud using rapid construction path oracle.
 We refer the readers to our paper for more details.

-We compared 8 algorithms as follows:
+We compared 10 algorithms as follows:

 - SE-Oracle-Adapt (oracle based baseline)
+- SE-Oracle-FastFly-Adapt (oracle in ablation study)
-- SE-Oracle-Adapt2 (oracle based baseline)
+- EAR-Oracle-Adapt (oracle based baseline)
+- EAR-Oracle-FastFly-Adapt (oracle in ablation study)
 - RC-Oracle-Naive (variation oracle)
 - RC-Oracle (our oracle)
 - CH-Adapt (on-the-fly baseline)